eorochena/Introduction_to_Ansible/lectures/001-Introduction_to_Ansible.md

 ### Tasks

 Tasks are actions ins ansible.
-You can also execute tasks with an ad-hoc command.
+You can also execute tasks with ad-hoc commands.

 ### Roles